lumina-ai-inc/chunkr/machine-learning/training/Qwen2-VL-Finetune-master/README.md

 ## Docker

-To simplfy the setting process for training, you could use the provided pre-build environments.<br>
+To simplify the setting process for training, you could use the provided pre-build environments.<br>
 The settings are done in the conda env named `train`.<br><br>
 You could find more information about the image [here](https://hub.docker.com/repository/docker/john119/vlm/general).